fatwoof/fatwoof.github.io/README.md

 ### Unlocking the Power of Disc Golf Community: Benefits of Joining Us on Discord

-* Engage in **real-time discussions** and exchange valuable insights with fellow disc golf enthusiasts.
-No Facebook account needed!
+* Engage in real-time discussions and exchange valuable insights with fellow disc golf enthusiasts.
+* Participate in the local disc golf community without the need for a Facebook account.
 * Meet other disc golfers in your area.
 Easily grow your bag/tag friend group, find more competition, or promote your brand or event.
-* Participate in voice chat sessions to have interactive conversations while discussing strategies or planning meetups.
 * Join/host virtual watch parties for disc golf coverage and media.
 Live stream your event to connect and include others who couldn't attend.
+* Engage in voice chat sessions to have interactive conversations while discussing strategies or planning meetups.

+# Features

+# What others are saying

+# Join the community today!